Jester565/PackingDensityOptimizer_Backend/README.md

 # PackingDensityOptimizer_Backend
 Running [here](http://circweb.s3-website-us-west-2.amazonaws.com/).
 Please view [the tutorial](https://github.com/Jester565/PackingDensityOptimizer_Frontend/blob/master/README.md) for instructions.

 Performs packing density optimization for 3D printing particles using 2D and 3D simulations.
-The 2D simulation are based on [this research paper](https://pdfs.semanticscholar.org/9f04/17dbb3379c043da6af2525db3f3f4149c9f6.pdf) but uses CUDA which decreased the runtime by a factor of 70.
+The 2D simulation is based on [this research paper](https://pdfs.semanticscholar.org/9f04/17dbb3379c043da6af2525db3f3f4149c9f6.pdf) but uses CUDA to run 70x faster than my CPU implementation.
 The 3D simulation is experimental and similar to the 2D algorithm.
 However, it uses dynamic parallelism to lower the amount of unused threads.
 <br />
 <br />
-The requirements for and analysis of the 2D simulation was done by Don Kim and was a major part of the "2018 Annual International Conference Additive Manufacturing& Powder Metallurgy" presentation titled "A Preliminary Study of Optimal Powder Size Distribution for Powder Bed Additive Manufacturing Using High Performance Cloud Computing".
+The requirements for and analysis of the 2D simulation was done by Don Kim.
+The simulation was a major part of the "2018 Annual International Conference Additive Manufacturing& Powder Metallurgy" presentation titled "A Preliminary Study of Optimal Powder Size Distribution for Powder Bed Additive Manufacturing Using High Performance Cloud Computing".